thecodinghumans/ApiRegressionCLI/README.md

 - Parallel: whether to run each data item in parallel (default is false)
 - PromptEachCall: whether to walk through and confirm each call before it is made.
 This is useful when first running the set to confirm if the requests are valid
 - RunEverySeconds: define an int higher than 0 and it will run the set every X seconds

+Command: resultSummary
+- Path: the path of the set to output the result summary
+- Since: the date in the format of YYYY-MM-DD HH:MM:SS to include the result since